illinois-cs241/illinois-cs241.github.io/honors.md

 * Projected project milestones (What will you do in the first month?
 Second month? etc.)
 * Challenges you expect will arise in working on this project

+Project proposals should be submitted as a private post on Piazza, and are due **Friday, February 2nd**

 The exact grading requirements of each project vary.
 You and your mentor will decide on a reasonable scope for your project at the beginning of the semester, though this target may move as appropriate throughout the semester.

 ## Presentations

-Presentations will take place on Wednesday, December 13, at 7pm in 1304 Siebel.
-Each group will have 10-15 minutes to present their project to the class.
+Presentations will take place during the last week or two of class during the normal lecture time.
+Each group will have around 10 minutes to present their project to the class.

 You should be sure to touch on what your project is, what interesting systems programming concepts were involved in your project, and any challenges you encountered along the way and how you tackled them.
 If you have more questions about what to include in your presentation, ask your mentor.

 You should have some sort of visual presentation (Powerpoint, Google Slides, LaTeX beamer, etc.) to accompany your talk.
 Feel free to include screenshots of your project or pre-recorded demo videos.
 To avoid losing time to technical difficulties, live project demonstrations are not allowed; you must pre-record any demonstration you plan to give.

-To ensure everyone has adequate time to present, we will pre-load all presentations on the computer in 1304. **Please email your presentation to course staff by 5pm on the day you are presenting** so that we have adequate time to prepare this.
+To ensure everyone has adequate time to present, we will pre-load all presentations on the computer connected in 3403. **Please email your presentation to course staff by 5pm on the day you are presenting** so that we have adequate time to prepare this.

 Remember that you do not have to have completed your project by the time you present.
 However, you should make sure you briefly cover any remaining work you plan to do.